ChrisVN123/02476_mlops_exam/reports/README.md

 2. Clone the project repository
 3. Create environment using conda env create -f environment.yml

 If a new member does not want to use conda we added a requirements.txt file with all the dependencies listed.
-To install the dependencies one would have to run the following commands:
+To install the dependencies one would have to complete the following steps:
 1. Create virtual environment
 2. pip install -r requirements.txt